fbef0102/L4D1_2-Plugins/AI_HardSI/readme.md

         // 0=Plugin off, 1=Plugin on.
         AI_HardSI_enable "1"

-        // Frequency(sec) at which the 'nb_assault' command is fired to make SI attack ai_assault_reminder_interval "2"
+        // Frequency(sec) at which the 'nb_assault' command is fired to make AI S.I. attack instead of ambush (0=off) ai_assault_reminder_interval "2"

         // File to execute for AI aggressive cvars (in cfg/AI_HardSI folder)